rust-lang/book/second-edition/src/ch16-04-extensible-concurrency-sync-and-send.md

 As we mentioned, since very little of how Rust deals with concurrency has to be part of the language, there are many concurrency solutions implemnted as crates.
-These are currently evolving more quickly than the standard library;
-search online for the current state-of-the-art crates for use in multithreaded situations.
+These evolve more quickly than the standard library; search online for the current state-of-the-art crates for use in multithreaded situations.

 Rust provides channels for message passing and smart pointer types like `Mutex<T>` and `Arc<T>` that are safe to use in concurrent contexts.
 The type